 Mexican Pickled Onions

-It’s no surprise that my favorite cuisine is Mexican.
+I love the flavor of Mexican food, and it’s my favorite cuisine.
 The love affair started when I worked at a Mexican restaurant right out of college.
 Before that, I never thought anything would usurp the number one place in my heart reserved for Italian food.
 How wrong I was!

-These Mexican pickled onions aren’t spicy though, so he can eat them.
-And the recipe is easy to make.
-The hardest part is waiting the four days for the onions to marinate and become delicious!
+However, these Mexican pickled onions aren’t spicy, so he can eat them.
+The recipe is also easy to make.
+The hardest part is waiting four days to taste these pickled red onions to marinate and become delicious!

 Helpful tips